 - Can be quite affordable to the common person due to no need for extra tools

 However, with every plus there will most likely be a downfall.
-For this one, the risk of damage may seem a bit more than others, as your vehicles will be secured properly, they also only require one mess up and then the rest will come tumbling down.
+For this, the risk of damage may seem a bit more than others, as your vehicles will be secured properly.
+They also only require one mess up and then the rest will come tumbling down.
 Also, this kind of trailer is a little more difficult to find than the more common gooseneck and flatbed trailers.

 - Possible damage is still a consideration

 - Finding a wedge trailer may prove difficult

 Enclosed Car Trailer, The Most Protective Type of Auto Transport Trailers

 Enclosed car trailers are one of the best kinds of trailers if you are looking for your vehicle to be fully protected from the elements of the outside world while being transported.
 Ideally, this is for moving your more sport or luxury vehicles that cost a fortune and would be nearly impossible to fix or repair if something happened to them.
 These trailers are often used to haul an individual car or two, but the trailers can become large enough where they can haul a total of eight vehicles at once.

 The best part about this trailer is that it offers full 360-degree protection for your vehicle, meaning that your car will be protected for all sides, and no matter what weather may come it will never see rain, hail, dust, or anything that can cause damage or put grime on your car.

 - Fully enclosed giving it a full range of protection from the outside world

 The negatives about this kind of trailer would be that it can be very steep and expensive in its pricing, especially if you are trying to transport more than one vehicle at once.
 While they make multiple different trailers of different sizes, which allows you to get a service to move more than one at a time with this kind of trailer, most trailers are meant to carry only one vehicle at a time.